Behavior

 Method 2: Change Direction

 The moment the leash tightens, turn and walk the opposite direction (no warning).
 The dog suddenly finds you're going the wrong way.
 When they catch up and walk beside you, reward.
 This method keeps moving and many dogs find it clearer than "be a tree."
+High-value rewards are crucial on distracting walks — our positive reinforcement training guide covers how to choose and use them effectively.

 Method 3: Reward the Position